 These are just some of the stories that made dating fun and creative and romantic for us.
 And did you notice that none of it cost much money?
-In the end, making the effort to impress a girl is way more fun and exciting than just settling for movies and a typical dating relationship.
+In the end, making the effort to impress someone is way more fun and exciting than just settling for movies and a typical dating relationship.

 2. So What Am I Supposed To Do?

 Now that we’ve laid the ground principle for why romance is important, let’s talk about what to do.
-Being romantic has much less to do with being suave, rich, or deadly handsome, and much more to do with being creative, planning ahead, and doing fun things that allow for real conversation.
+Being romantic has much less to do with being smooth, rich, or deadly handsome, and much more to do with being creative, planning ahead, and doing fun things that allow for real conversation.

 Step One: PLAN AHEAD.
 With romance, a little goes a long way.
-If you want to plan a wonderful date, spend just a little time the week before: brainstorming different ideas, asking older/experienced men about successful dates they’ve planned, and imagining what activities would allow you to really talk.
-Once you get an idea, do a little research on Google or talk to others to figure out how to make it happen.
+If you want to plan a wonderful date, spend just a little time the week before: brainstorming different ideas, asking older guys you respect about successful dates they’ve planned, and imagining what activities would allow you to really talk.
+Once you get an idea, do a little research online or talk to others to figure out how to make it happen.
 For example, if you want to go on a canoe ride down the Fox River, it will take you 5 minutes to go online, find a canoe rental company, make a phone call and get a reservation.
 Girls love it (and they are really impressed) when a guy puts just a little effort into planning a date.
 It is unimpressive to just go to the movies or even worse to show up and say “what do you want to do?”
+(Surveys actually show girls frown on that!)
 A girl will not be picky about what you do for a date (as long as it’s tasteful) if she knows you put some effort into planning it.
 Besides, if she really is interested in you, the most important thing she wants is the chance to be with you and get to know you a little better, too!
 To be romantic simply means to be creative.
 And creativity can be so simple, it just takes a little forethought.
 Honestly, the most romantic things are the simple things, like going for a walk or a bike ride, having a picnic in a park, swinging on swings, or getting ice cream.
 I bet if you sat back for a minute, you could think of a dozen equally simple yet creative ideas.
 Step one: plan.
 If you plan to be creative then you need to create a plan.

 Step Two: GET TO KNOW.
 Choose date ideas that allow for good conversation.
 Once you’re on the date, let your aim be getting to know her, which means ask tons of questions.
 Use good listening skills, make eye contact, and ask follow up questions to her answers.
-Really what it comes down to: just pay attention (hint, don’t go out to dinner at a restaurant with TVs all over the place… you’re doomed unless you really, really, really hate sports).
+Really what it comes down to: just pay attention (hint, don’t go out to dinner at a sports bar with TVs all over the place… you’re doomed to be distracted unless you really, really, really hate sports).
 A good question to get interesting conversation flowing is: What is the one thing that you really love to do, and when you do it you lose track of time because you are so engaged?
 Find the thing that she is passionate about, and then from there it’s easy, just keep saying, “That’s cool, tell me more about that.”
 But even the best conversationalists have a hard time talking for a whole evening, especially with someone they are just getting to know.
 The good thing about planning a fun activity is that it allows you to talk but also gives you a break from conversation when you need it.
 Put together, the combo of good conversation and a fun activity make for a great time!
 Planning a date like that will leave her with the impression of you as mature, different from the other guys, and (oh yes) romantic!

 To recap: with romance, a little goes a long way, so even just a little planning and creativity works wonders, and choose dates that allow for good conversation.
 Now for some simple suggestions to give you a basic idea for what “creative dating” looks like:

-1. NO MOVIES (anything beyond movies is already a step up)
+1. NO MOVIES (anything beyond movies is already a step up).

 2. Canoe ride on the Fox River